-During the year the School made a surplus of £62k (2016/17: £136k).
-Fee income at the Junior School and the Senior School rose by 7% against 2016/17.
-The cash flows for the School remain good, and it continues to have a strong net asset position of £9.5million (2016/17: £9.3 million).
+During the year the School made a deficit of £180.6k (2019: Surplus £177k) before investment gains or losses.
+Fee income at the Junior School and the Senior School rose by 0.43% against 2019, this takes account of the fee discount given during the Summer Term during the first national lockdown when the school was teaching all children remotely.
+The cash flows for the School has naturally been impacted by the fee reduction and the net asset position of £9.7 million (2019: £9.9 million) reflects this.

-The results for the year are set out on page 15 of the accounts.
+The results for the year are set out on page 14 of the accounts.